beamsummit/beam-intro-las-vegas-2019/README.md

 **Google Cloud Requirements**

 This workshop relies on Google Cloud, so we recommend you install the [`gcloud` utility](https://cloud.google.com/sdk/install) with Storage options as well.
-This will be necessary if you want to:
+Also see link to [interactive installer](https://cloud.google.com/sdk/docs/downloads-interactive).  `gcloud` will be necessary if you want to:

 * Submit jobs to Cloud Dataflow